 As for weight loss and fat loss, the CSD group lost nearly 2.5x more fat — not just weight — compared to the CR group.
 After dieting for six weeks, the CSD group continued to lose weight in the four post-diet weeks, while the CR group regained some of their lost weight when the study came to an end.

-For metabolic confusion to work, the calories you consume have to be nutrient dense.
-You want to make sure you’re getting the proper amount of each macronutrient — protein, fats and carbohydrates (even if you’re carb cycling).
+To ensure you meet your nutrient requirements while following a metabolic confusion diet, the calories you consume should be nutrient dense.
+You want to make sure you’re getting the proper amount of each macronutrient — protein, fats and carbohydrates (even if you’re carb cycling) — and micronutrients (vitamins and minerals.

 Remember how the study referenced above showed more fat loss with metabolic confusion, implying the CSD group was able to preserve more lean muscle mass?
-To ensure your body is getting the high-quality protein it needs to maintain that lean muscle mass, consider incorporating a protein supplement, like protein powder, into your diet.
+Consuming high quality protein is important to help ensure your body builds and maintains lean muscless This is one reason to consider incorporating a protein supplement, like protein powder, into your diet.

 To find out which type of protein powder fits your needs and makes sense for your overall goals and lifestyle, take Gainful’s quiz.
 Gainful can help you find a personalized protein powder that’s tailored specifically for you.
 Select your preferences and current diet plan, then we’ll take care of the rest.
 Gainful will help you build a protein powder that aligns with your diet plan, whether you’re calorie shifting, carb cycling or just simply watching what you eat.

-Starting a new diet plan or eating pattern can feel overwhelming, but Gainful is here to walk you through any major lifestyle change.
-Each subscriber has access to a nutritionist, who’s available to answer any questions you may have about protein powder, a low calorie diet, daily calorie goals, physical activity — anything that has to do with your wellness journey.
+Starting a new diet plan or eating pattern can feel overwhelming, but Gainful is here to support you.
+Each subscriber has access to a registered dietitian nutritionist, who’s available to answer any questions you may have about protein powder, a low calorie diet, daily calorie goals, physical activity and nutrition to support your wellness journey.

 We know metabolic confusion can be, well, confusing, so Gainful is always here to help in any way we can.